-The various bit-wise logical operations and perpixel write-masking operations were designed to work with color data.
+The various bit-wise logical operations and per-pixel write-masking operations were designed to work with color data.
 In order to use monochrome data, the BitBLT engine converts it into color through a process called color expansion, which takes place as a BitBLT operation is performed.
 In color expansion, the single bits of monochrome source data are converted into one, two, or three bytes (depending on the color depth to which the BitBLT engine has been set) of color data that are set to carry value corresponding to either the foreground or background color that have been specified for use in this conversion process.
 If a given bit of monochrome source data carries a value of 1, then the byte(s) of color data resulting from the conversion process will be set to carry the value of the foreground color.
 If a given bit of monochrome source data carries a value of 0, then the resulting byte(s) will be set to the value of the background color.
-The foreground background colors used in the color expansion of monochrome source data can be set in the Pattern/Source Expansion Foreground Color Register (BR02) and the Pattern/Source Expansion Background Color Register (BR01), in which case these colors will be the same colors as those used in the color expansion of monochrome pattern data.
-However, it is also possible to set the colors for the color expansion of monochrome source data independently of those set for the color expansion of monochrome pattern data by using the Source Expansion Foreground Color Register (BR0A) and the Source Expansion Background Color Register (BR09).
-Bit 27 in the BitBLT Monochrome Source Control Register (BR03) is used to select between one or the other of these two sets of registers.
+The foreground and background colors used in the color expansion of monochrome source data can be set in the Pattern/Source Expansion Foreground Color Register (BR02) and the Pattern/Source Expansion of monochrome pattern data.
+However, it is also possible to set the colors for the color expansion of monochrome source data independently of those set for the color expansion of monochrome source Expansion Foreground Color Register (BR04) and the Source Expansion Foreground Color Register (BR04) and the Source Expansion foreground Color Register (BR03) is used to select between one or the other of these two sets of registers.